Tilea, Autumn IC 2401

 Banhaltte grinned.
-“They dress well enough.
+“Well they dress well enough.
 ‘Twill be a shame to besmear such pretty clothes with blood.”

-Fortebraccio should not have expected anything but bravado from the ensign.
-Many other men were within earshot, and Banhaltte knew what they needed to hear – pondering aloud whether or not they served the god of death was perhaps not the best conversation to have right now.
+Fortebraccio expected nothing less than such bravado from the ensign.
+Many other men were within earshot, and Banhaltte would know what they needed to hear.
+Pondering aloud whether or not the enemy were watched over by the god of death was perhaps not the best conversation to have right now.
 Taking the ensign’s lead, the general laughed.
-Spotting the movement of wagons behind the enemy lines, he declared,
+Then, spotting the movement of wagons behind the enemy lines, he declared,

 “Oh look, brave Bann, they brought even more baggage.
-At this rate, we’re going to end up with too much to carry!”
+At this rate, we’re going to have too much to carry.”

-What happened next was not what the general expected.
-Rather than advance in line to bring all their strength to bear as one, the Pavonan line broke up as their handgunners and archers moved ahead, while the main fighting units stayed put.
-In doing so, their missile troops even blocked their heavy horse’s line of advance!
-Maybe, he thought, the foe was not so confident after all?
-Could it be they thought they could fight this battle from a distance, afraid to engage in melee?
-Or maybe they knew something he didn’t know?
+What happened next was not at all what the general expected.
+Rather than advance in line, to bring all their strength to bear as one, the Pavonan handgunners and archers moved ahead, while the main fighting units stayed put.
+In doing so, their missile troops blocked their heavy horse’s line of advance!
+Maybe the foe was not as confident as he had feared?
+Could it be they planned to fight this battle from a distance, with ball and arrow, too afraid to engage in melee?
+Or was it that they knew something he did not?

-It now dawned on him that the enemy might have more units moving up on the Compagnia’s right flank, obscured by the hamlet.
-If so, they might want to buy time, which would explain their current posture.
-All he could do was hope Captain Scarpa could deal with it, or at the least find a way to warn him about it.
+It now dawned on him that the Pavonans might have more units moving up on the Compagnia’s right, obscured by the hamlet, trees and hills, with which they intended to outflank the Compagnia and gain the advantage, just as he had thought his own heavy horse might do.
+If so, they would want to buy time, which would explain their maneouvres.
+All he could do, however, was hope Captain Scarpa would deal with whatever was on the right, or if not, that the captain would find a way to warn him about it.

 What exactly did the enemy have upon that flank?

-A dozen Pavonan pistoleers advanced confidently over the hilly ground to the west of the hamlet.
-Each was furnished with at least a brace of pistols, and enclosed in well-fitted armour.
-Several sported blue and white plumes from their helmets.
+In actuality, it was the pistoliers, who advanced confidently over the hilly ground to the west of the hamlet.
+Each was furnished with a brace of pistols, and at least a cuirass and tassets, although some were plated from crown to knee in metal.
 Their mastery of horsemanship was obvious as they came on in close order despite the rough ground.

-Captain Brizzio Scarpa, commanding the Compagnia’s heavy horse quickly realised he could not simply choose to ignore them and continue his attempt to flank the enemy’s main line.
-To do so would most certainly leave these pistoliers free to wreak havoc at the Compagnia’s rear – perhaps killing the artillery crews on the hill, or even capturing the precious baggage train.
-And so, reluctantly, he ordered his regiment to turn and face the pistoliers.
-His heart sank as he did so, for he knew full well how difficult it could be for a body of heavily armoured riders such as his own to get to grips such a slippery opponent.
-Light horsemen could perform a nimble dance when they had to.
+Captain Brizzio Scarpa, commanding the Compagnia’s heavy horse, quickly realised he could not simply choose to ignore the pistoliers and continue his attempt to outflank the enemy’s main line.
+To do so would most certainly leave the enemy free to wreak havoc at the Compagnia’s rear – perhaps attacking the artillery crews on the hill, or even capturing the precious baggage train.
+And so, reluctantly, he ordered his regiment to turn and face them.
+His heart sank as he did so, for he knew full well how difficult it could be for a body of heavily armoured riders such as his own to get to grips with such a slippery opponent – light horsemen could perform a nimble dance when they had to.

 As his men turned, the enemy unleashed a loud volley of pistol shots at the Compagnia’s mounted crossbowmen (Game note: 24 shots!)
-Unsurprisingly several of the Compagnia soldiers fell as a consequence, leaving only one pair alive.
-These remained before the foe, stunned and not exactly sure what to do (Game Note: I got lucky with the panic test!).
+Unsurprisingly, several of the Compagnia soldiers fell as a consequence, leaving only one pair alive.
+These two, stunned and entirely unsure of themselves, nevertheless remained before the foe.
+(Game Note: I got lucky with the panic test!).

-Not a man to delay when events needed a decision, the general glanced over at Captain Gaetano over on the front and left of the foot men at arms to his right.
+Not a man to delay when a decision was needed, the general glanced over at Captain Gaetano over on the front and left of the foot men at arms to his right.

 The men at arms’ advance turned into something of a charge at the little body of handgunners ahead of them, but they did not reach as the enemy fled away through their own knights.
 (See Game Note #1 below)

-Banhaltte the ensign frowned, then revealed his confusion to General Fortebraccio with a gesture.
-“We’re not advancing?” he asked.
+Banhaltte the ensign frowned, then revealed his confusion to General Fortebraccio by asking: “We’re not advancing?”

-The general just stood, silent, watching, his hand still held aloft.
+General Fortebraccio stood, silent, watching, his hand held aloft.
 His guilt welled to unbearable levels, mixed with anxiety and regret.
 All his men were hardened mercenaries – his men at arms skilled warriors clad in plate steel, his halberdiers emboldened in any fight by the magical aura of their blessed banner.
-He looked again at the foe.
-Yes, they had the more bodies of men, but those bodies were smaller than his, even after all the damage his halberdiers had received, and they were not so well armoured.
+They could fight, and fight well.
+He looked again at the enemy.
+Yes, they had more bodies of men, but those bodies were smaller than his, even after all the damage his halberdiers had received, and they were not so well armoured.

-Nevertheless, he found himself signalling to his halberdiers to fall back facing the foe.
-As the drum beat the command, he could just hear Banhaltte repeating his words, but this time said with bitterness: “We’re not advancing.”
+Nevertheless, he now found himself signalling to his halberdiers to fall back, facing the foe, in good order.
+As the drum beat the command, he heard Banhaltte repeat his words of before, but this time said with bitterness: “We’re not advancing.”

-Then the general spotted something between the trees and the hamlet, something coloured yellow and white.
+Just then, Fortebraccio spotted something between the trees and the hamlet, something yellow and white.

-Captain Gaetano and his men at arms had apparently not noticed the general’s deception, for they marched boldly onwards – some even let out a cheer when they spotted their own heavy horsemen off on the flank.
+Captain Gaetano and his men at arms had apparently not yet noticed the general’s deception, for they marched boldly on – some even let out a cheer when they spotted their own heavy horsemen off on the flank.

-The battle was lost.
-Captain Scarpa now realised that Fortebraccio must have already decided it was lost some time ago, and was in the process of ensuring that neither the Compagnia nor the loot was also lost.
+Clearly, the battle was lost.
+Captain Scarpa now realised General Fortebraccio must have already decided it was over some time ago, and was in the process of ensuring that neither the Compagnia nor the loot was also lost.
 Scarpa vented a cry of anguish.
-His hand was forced, so he too ordered a withdrawal, leading his horsemen away just before the foot-soldiers in the centre finally broke and the foe spilled over them and onwards in the grip of battle lust.
+If only the general had more trust in him and his riders.
+Yet still, he knew there was no point in staying now and ordered his men to wheel around and gallop away.

 Game Note #1: At the point I made this decision I did not realise that the heavy horse where going to successfully drive off the Pavonan pistoliers, and also have time to get up to where I originally wanted them.
 So, being the campaign GM, commanding an NPC mercenary force, I rolled a dice to decide if the Compagnia might take the campaign-rules option of a fighting withdrawal from the field.
 For this tactic to work, one has to have a unit of suitable strength fight for more than one round against the enemy.
 If successful, this counts as a ‘holding action’ and allows a player to retreat units off their own table edge to begin flight from the battlefield.
 It’s a risky manoeuvre, involving rolling on various campaign-rules’ charts, but it seemed my only option in light of what I thought was almost certain defeat otherwise.
 I wish I had realised the horse could still make it, however, because with them coming around to support the flank, I reckon I had a good chance of victory!